-ARTICLE 34: Drug Testing
+ARTICLE 35: Drug Testing

 Employees may be required by the National Transportation Safety Board (NTSB), the FAA, or the Port to submit to toxicological testing necessary as a result of an incident or accident under investigation by the parties specified in this Article.
+The Parties agree to the need to maintain a drug free work place.